alexweuthen/weuthen.github.io/README.md

 ### Hi there 👋

+Welcome to my page!
+I am just starting to set it up, but first things to set up here will be my CV + personal interests.

+Currently PhD Student at the Department of Neuropsychology, OVGU Magdeburg, Germany.

+Mostly using multimodal neuroimaging (MRI/EEG) to capture cognitive processes, but also highly interested in peripheral messures interacting with cognitive and affective processes (respiration, heart beat).

 <!--
 **weuthen/weuthen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.